Why Elko, BC

 Elko is known primarily for logging and is home to our modern mill that provides employment to most of the town’s residents.
 However, this tight-knit Rocky Mountain community has much more to offer, including easy access to the legendary Fernie Alpine Resort only 20 minutes to the north.

-Perched on nature’s doorstep, Elko warmly welcomes travellers en route to outdoor adventure and good times.
+Perched on nature’s doorstep, Elko warmly welcomes travellers en route to outdoor adventures and good experiences.

 Elko is a great place for anyone looking to find a truly authentic outdoor experience.

 For more information on the area go to http://www.elko.ca/